Science

 Long-term assessments

 At the end of each year, reports are sent to parents with a summative judgement for science.
-Summative judgements are made by the class teacher and based on the data recorded in the assessment grids throughout the year.
+Summative judgements are made by the class teacher based on their knowledge of the pupil throughout the year.
 They are then shared with the child’s teacher for the following year.
 Statutory assessment in science is submitted by teachers in Year 6, using the information that has been gathered throughout the key stage.

 We are proud to hold a Primary Science Quality Mark® Award (PQSM) for our commitment to excellence in science teaching and learning through science subject leadership awarded in September 2022.